reid/xnu-speedstep-air/README.md

 ## Why?

-I own a MacBook Air Rev. A, which is well-known for its [thermal design problems][psm].
+I used to own a MacBook Air Rev. A, which is well-known for its [thermal design problems][psm].

 Fortunately, if you reduce the voltage to the processor, the system can run much cooler without thermal protection events happening